agaszmurlo/bdg-sequila/docs/source/function/function.rst

 Range join on interval on two datasets can be defined in SQL.
 You may want to select all resulting columns ```select * ``` or just a subset of them.
-As a result of executing this query by Spark SQL you will another dataset
+As a result of executing this query by Spark SQL you will get another dataset/dataframe.

 ::